-Process What How/Remarks 1.
-Designation of the health The authorities in charge of The coordinator is ideally supported coordination responding to the health needs of by other technical public health team/coordinator different migrant groups designate a professionals as per context, e.g. an health coordination team and epidemiologist, a health information coordinator for the health specialist and a communication coordination mechanism specialist 2.
-Regular successful meetings The health coordinator ☐ Focus on problem solving/action Chairs the meetings of the health and not just information sharing coordination mechanism (co- among members of the health chairing possible) coordination mechanism ☐ Chooses a suitable venue for the ☐ Consider subgroups for specific meetings issues (vaccination campaign, ☐ Sets realistic agenda, with SGBV, mental health), which "smart" objectives report back to the health ☐ Hands out information before or coordination mechanism during the meetings meetings ☐ Ensures recording of minutes with action sheets (who is responsible for what) ☐ Keeps meetings short Sets date for the next meetingIs open to new partners ☐ Is open to new partners☐ Follows up on former agreements 3.
-Work with other national and Especially important for cross- ☐ Invite representative(s) to the ٥. international coordinating cutting issues: SRH, SGBV, health coordination mechanism entities/working groups mental health, WASH meetings ended, menting groups ☐ Ensure free flow of information □ Designate someone from the ☐ WHO can liaise with UNCT, if it is health coordination team to part of the health coordination attend the respective meetings, mechanism as relevant ☐ Identifies possible contingencies □ Write a contingency plan that could impact on the health detailing the response in terms of needs of the refugees and the services, prepositioning of required responses (i.e. acute supplies, resources needed and influx) monitoring and evaluation (see SH-CAPAC action plan) Francis named at Condition 1 The beauties to Consider simulation exercises 4.
-Ensure regular feedback to all involved The health coordinator ☐ Designates who takes minutes an involveu Sends out minutes and action sheet within 24-48 hours after and circulates them. ☐ Adopts a simple format/template the meeting Adopts a simple format/template for the monitoring report with the ☐ Gives regular feedback to the inclusion of agreed upon next hierarchical level and other indicators (see below) possible partners, who are not disatore (see below) part (or only occasionally) of the health coordination mechanism through the production of monitoring reports ☐ Ensures feedback from the next hierarchical level to the coordination mechanism
+Process What How/Remarks

+1. Designation of the health The authorities in charge of The coordinator is ideally supported

+coordination responding to the health needs of by other technical public health

+team/coordinator different migrant groups designate a professionals as per context, e.g. an

+ccam, coordinator health coordination team and epidemiologist, a health information

+coordinator for the health specialist and a communication

+•

+coordination mechanism specialist

+2. Regular successful meetings The health coordinator ☐ Focus on problem solving/action

+Chairs the meetings of the health and not just information sharing

+coordination mechanism (co- among members of the health

+chairing possible) coordination mechanism

+☐ Chooses a suitable venue for the ☐ Consider subgroups for specific

+meetings issues (vaccination campaign,

+☐ Sets realistic agenda, with SGBV, mental health), which

+"smart" objectives report back to the health

+coordination mechanism

+during the meetings meetings

+☐ Ensures recording of minutes

+with action sheets (who is

+responsible for what)

+Keeps meetings short

+Sets date for the next meeting

+Is open to new partners

+□ Follows up on former

+agreements

+3. Work with other national and ☐ Especially important for cross- ☐ Invite representative(s) to the

+٥. international coordinating cutting issues: SRH, SGBV, health coordination mechanism

+entities/working groups mental health, WASH meetings

+endices/ working groups

+□ Designate someone from the

+□ WHO can liaise with UNCT, if it is health coordination team to

+part of the health coordination attend the respective meetings,

+mechanism as relevant

+☐ Identifies possible contingencies □ Write a contingency plan

+that could impact on the health detailing the response in terms of

+needs of the refugees and the services, prepositioning of

+required responses (i.e. acute supplies, resources needed and

+influx) monitoring and evaluation (see

+····· · SH-CAPAC action plan)

+☐ Consider simulation exercises

+4. Ensure regular feedback to The health coordinator ☐ Designates who takes minutes

+" all partners involved ☐ Sends out minutes and action and circulates them.

+Paranorovorvoa sheet within 24-48 hours after ☐ Adopts a simple format/template

+the meeting for the monitoring report with the

+Gives regular feedback to the next hierarchical level and other

+indicators (see below)

+possible partners, who are not

+part (or only occasionally) of the

+health coordination mechanism

+through the production of

+monitoring reports

+☐ Ensures feedback from the next

+hierarchical level to the

+coordination mechanism

+COOLUITIAUOTI TITECTIAITISITI